What is acute hemorrhagic diarrhea syndrome?

 How is AHDS diagnosed?

-The diagnosis of AHDS may be challenging and may ultimately require intestinal biopsies in persistent cases.
-Because there are so many possible causes of AHDS, evaluation usually requires a complete blood count (CBC), biochemical analysis of the blood, urinalysis, radiographs (X-rays), coagulation or clotting tests, fecal evaluation, and ultrasound or endoscopic examination of the gastrointestinal tract.
+The diagnosis of AHDS can be challenging and may ultimately require intestinal biopsies in persistent cases.
+Because there are so many possible causes of AHDS, evaluation usually requires a complete blood count (CBC), biochemical analysis of the blood, urinalysis, radiographs (X-rays), coagulation tests, fecal evaluation, and ultrasound or endoscopic examination of the gastrointestinal tract.

 How is AHDS treated?

 Dogs with AHDS will appear severely ill and, if left untreated, may die.
 In most cases, the disorder appears to run its course in a few days if the dog is given appropriate supportive care.
 Intravenous fluid therapy with potassium and electrolyte supplementation provides the foundation of AHDS therapy.
 Subcutaneous fluids (fluids given under the skin) are not usually considered adequate to meet the significant fluid requirements of most dogs with AHDS.
-Most dogs are not fed during the first 24 hours of treatment and are often given antibiotics for example ampicillin, enrofloxacin, or metronidazole (brand name Flagyl®) to combat potential secondary intestinal infection.
+Most dogs are not fed during the first 24 hours of treatment and are often given antibiotics to combat potential secondary intestinal infection.

-Additional therapy for AHDS may include gastrointestinal protectants (e.g., sucralfate, brand names Carafate® and Sulcrate®) and anti-vomiting medications (e.g., maropitant, brand name Cerenia®).
+Additional therapy for AHDS may include gastrointestinal protectants, such as sucralfate (Carafate®, Sulcrate®), and anti-vomiting medications, such as maropitant (Cerenia®).
 In severe cases, plasma (the liquid portion of blood) or colloids may be needed to correct severely low blood protein levels.
 Probiotics and pain medications are also sometimes used in the treatment of this condition.